amasalgadog/python-dev-journey/python_for_everybody_specialization/getting_started_with_python/README.md

 -   try-except structures
 -   break and continue statements
 -   reserved functions such as input(), type() and data type conversions functions
--   your own created functions
+-   your own functions

+Assignments and some exercises are located inside the 'assignments' folder

 ## Introduction